-This Tofu Katsu Bowl has been on Luna’s mind for the past month.
+Katsu, means cutlet in japanese.
+Traditionally, cutlets of chicken or pork, breaded with panko and then fried.
+Luna has had the idea of making a tofu katsu bowl for over a month now.
 She finally tried it out and the first tofu katsu bowl test came out amazing!
-If your trying to convince someone (even if that someone may be yourself!) that tofu can be a great meat substitute, this is the prefect recipe for you.
+If you’re trying to convince someone (even if that someone may be yourself!) that tofu can be a great meat substitute, this is the perfect recipe for you.

 What is a Tofu Katsu Bowl?

-Tofu Katsu is style of cooked tofu which is breaded.
-This recipe is a play on chicken katsu; however, this is usually breaded with panko Japanese style bread crumbs.
-For this recipe we used cornflakes as the breading along with plain flour.
-The cornflakes give a unique depth of flavor when seared golden brown!
+Tofu Katsu is a style of cooked tofu which is breaded.
+This recipe is a play on chicken katsu; however, it’s usually breaded with panko.
+Panko are simply Japanese style bread crumbs.
+They tend to be much larger than normal bread crumbs.
+For this recipe we used cornflakes as the breading along with AP flour.
+We chose to use cornflakes because it gives a unique depth of flavor when seared golden brown!
+(Plus we’re still in quarantine and ran out of panko).

 As for the bowl, feel free to be creative.
 Use up whatever vegetables you have or like for the bowl.
 For the sides we wanted to keep it simple.
 The tofu Katsu is plated along with basmati rice and steamed broccoli.

 As spring progresses here in Michigan, the garden is starting to yield more vegetables, greens, herbs, and flowers.
-It doesn’t get more fresh or local, than yielding from the garden.
-To garnish, we added fresh chive flowers from the garden, along with cherry tomatoes, sliced scallions, and of course, black sesame seeds.
+It doesn’t get more fresh than yielding from your own garden.
+So as a garnish, we added fresh chive flowers from the garden, along with cherry tomatoes, sliced scallions, and of course, black sesame seeds.

 Why Do I Need To Press Tofu?

-Tofu is very watery by nature, regardless if its silken or firm.
-When cooking tofu its best to press the tofu and remove most of the water from the block.
-This helps the tofu become even firmer and cook better.
+Regardless if bought silken or firm, tofu carries a lot of moisture.
+When cooking tofu it’s best to press the tofu and remove most of the water from the block.
+This helps the tofu become firm and cook better.

 The best way to press tofu, is by placing a paper towel on top of a plate.
 Gently place the blocks of tofu on top of the paper towel.
 Then place another paper towel over the blocks and add another plate to rest on top of the tofu blocks.